tulaneadam/setup-dev-env/readme.md

 Sets up your development environment on Windows, Mac, and Linux platforms.
 Installs Node.js, Mongodb, Git, VSCode, and a package manager(chocolatey, brew, or synaptic) on any platform the app is run on.

-A.  To install and run from zip/github repo on Linux/Mac:
+A.  To install and run from github repo on Linux/Mac:
+0. Install nodejs:
 1. Download the setup-dev-env app to your desktop and unzip.
 2.  run in project directory terminal: npm i && npm start